sidaudhi/tambola-generator/README.md

 var tambola = require('tambola-generator').default;
 ```

-To get tickets, use the getTickets(count) method:
+To get tickets, use the generateTickets(count) method:

 ```shell
 tambola.generateTickets(100) //This generates 100 tambola tickets